handsomefencer/unstoppable/README.md

 ## Linux notes

-If you're on a linux machine, you may need to chown the newly created files using:
+If you're on a linux machine, you may need to change ownership of the newly created files:

 ```bash
 $ sudo chown <username><user group> -R .